New homes cost $36,000 more because of an epic shortage of lumber

-There are many but a few of the most common wooden residential playset brands are Gorilla (our preferred brand), Cedar Summit by KidKraft, and Backyard Discovery.
+There are many but a few of the most common wooden residential playset brands are Congo, Backyard Adventures, Cedar Summit by KidKraft, and Backyard Discovery.
 Lifetime has some great playsets as well but are typically constructed of metal and plastic materials.
 All of the brands offer sets along the spectrum of price and quality but there are a few items to consider before buying a playset for your backyard.

 Here are a few things you need to think about before buying the playset:

 More modestly priced playsets use slightly smaller sized corner posts and swing beams.
-The pieces that make up the sides, tower, and the rest of the playset comes in many smaller, need to assemble peaces.
+The pieces that make up the sides, tower, and the rest of the playset comes in many smaller, need to assemble pieces.
 The manufacturer is passing the value savings of the playset down to the assembly through greater deconstruction for shipping.
-We noticed the wood has a greater likelihood of splitting during assembly.
+We have noticed the wood has a greater likelihood of splitting during assembly.
 Investing in a quality playset will ensure you get your money’s worth!
 The swing beam is always the biggest give-a-way on quality and durability.
 It is a great day when the box is open and 4×6 swing beam is there!
 It also means sturdy 4×4 corner posts.
-Almost all Gorilla playsets use these sizes as standard.
-The retail price is slightly higher but it is worth every single penny.
+We have noticed that the retail price for playsets with these larger parts is slightly higher but it is worth every single penny.
 Many more affordable options use a 2×6 for the swing bean, 2×4 corner posts and twice as many pieces to put together.
 Some actually have you install a board to make it look like a 4×4!
 Typically, cheaper playsets cost more to install as it takes twice the work.
-If you have a few older children or want to swing with your kids….you cannot with a 2×6 swing beam.
+If you have a few older children or want to swing with your kids it is important to have a sturdy swing beam.
 It just isn’t strong enough.
 Invest in a good product and check the construction!

 Playsets typically have two primary roof styles: vinyl or wood.
 For the most part the roof style is preferential based on look and price point.
 Vinyl roofs may be more likely to be lost in a strong wind or heavy rain storm but are also easily replaceable.
 If you do loose one often the local hardware store will have a generic replacement vinyl roof.
 Wood roofs offer great coverage and will help to protect the deck even longer against sun and weather damage but will require more stain during maintenance.
 Many modes have add-on features such as a play chimney, working shutters, and window cutouts!

 I cannot tell you how many jobs we have had to tell parents we could not do until the yard was better prepared.
 If the playset’s physical footprint is 16′ by 20′ you actually need 22′ by 26′ of space to meet the recommended 6′ play safety zone standard.
 We will not install your playset if there happens to be a large rock under the swings or put the playset 2 feet away from a the cinder-block wall.
 Decorative trim pavers are also often an issue for safety and need to be removed or replaced with rubber ones.
 We understand not every yard will have exactly 6′ on all sides but we can help you find the safest place with a reasonable amount of safety zone.
 If you have a small space there are still many options for you to pick from.
-Consider the Five Star II Space Saver or possibly a tower playset without swing beam.
+For example, Backyard Discovery has several playsets with a smaller footprint.

 A level play area is important for building your playset.
 A difference of even an inch is significant and can delay the installation of your playset.
 For most playsets, the current method of manufacturing assumes installation on a level ground.
 The playsets cannot be adjusted or modified from the manufacturer’s guidelines nor would you want to make modifications.
 However, in many cases, the playset can be trenched in the ground but that increases the likelihood of wood rot and will need greater care and attention.
 Most often we ask you to work with your landscaper to prepare the area to avoid damage to sprinkler lines.
 Every part of the country has different issues to consider.
 Spend time preparing the area properly for the safest play zone for your kids!